aydendevnova/btcuniversity-tester/README.md

 - View accumulated fees for your courses
 - Claim sBTC fees to your wallet

+### 7. NFT Certificate Management

+**For Instructors:**
+- Mint NFT certificates for students who complete courses
+- Add other instructors who can also mint NFTs
+- View total NFTs minted across the platform

+**For Students:**
+- Check your NFT certificate status with "Check My NFT"
+- View your token ID if you have received a certificate
+- Each student can receive only one NFT certificate

 ## Contract Integration

 The tester uses `@stacks/connect` for wallet interactions and `@stacks/transactions` for read-only calls.